Scripter17/url-cleaner/format.md

 - If it begins with `-`, it is an error result.

-  - If "brief error" is disabled, the rest of the line is a possibly empty string detailing the error.
+  - If "brief error" is disabled, the rest of the line is a non-empty string detailing the error.

   - If "brief error" is enabeld, the rest of the line is empty.